Lockheed F-104 Starfighter: Pakistan Air Force

 PAF Griffin F-104As during a training sortie in 1964.

+A PAF Griffin F-104A inflight in 1963.

 In 1961, Pakistan received 12 F-104As and two dual-seat F-104Bs under the Mutual Assistance Program for major non-NATO allies.
 These were fitted with C-2 upward firing ejection seats, AN/ASG-14T1 fire control systems, more powerful General Electric J79-11A engines and the M-61 Vulcans were also re-fitted on Pakistan Air Force (PAF)'s request.
 Moreover, an F-104B was modified by the PAF to carry Swedish TA-7M reconnaissance cameras in the back seat, other than that a single F-104A was modified to carry Radar homing devices like the Radar Locator (RALOR) and Short-range Low Altitude Radar Detection (SLARD).
 The No. 9 Squadron "Griffins" was the only PAF squadron to be equipped with these Starfighters.

 The PAF also provided F-104 instructors to Jordan after the Royal Jordanian Air Force started receiving its Starfighters in 1968.
 One of the Jordanian pilots, Major Ihsan Shurdom, later rose to command the RJAF.
+The PAF operated the F-104 until 1972, retiring it earlier than planned because US sanctions imposed after the Indo-Pakistani war of 1965 restricted access to spare parts.

 A Griffin F-104A landing after dissimilar air combat training.

-The PAF operated the F-104 until 1972, retiring it earlier than planned because US sanctions imposed after the Indo-Pakistani war of 1965 restricted access to spare parts.

 Rann of Kutch Conflict

-During the Rann of Kutch crisis in April 1965, a detachment of two Griffin F-104s was deployed at Mauripur Base under the command of Squadron Leader Middlecoat.
+During the Rann of Kutch crisis in April 1965, which directly preceded 1965 War and is sometimes lumped into it, the a detachment of two Griffin F-104s was deployed at Mauripur Base under the command of Squadron Leader Middlecoat.

 An F-104 flown by Farooq Umar also assisted the Army's 24th Cavalry, 15th Frontier Force and 15th Punjab regiments in capturing "Biar Bet" from Indian forces.

 The Indian Dassault Ouragan which was forced down by Pakistani Starfighters.

 Later in June, PAF F-104s forced an Indian Dassault Ouragan which had intruded into Pakistani airspace to make a forced landing at Jangshahi Village near Badin.